 At the end of February, the EU Commission introduced a broad simplification package aimed at lightening the reporting requirements related to sustainability matters.
 The package was part of the EU’s Competitiveness Compass initiative, which aims to improve the competitiveness of EU member states.
-The proposed changes in this EU Omnibus package are significant and, if implemented, would result in major changes to companies' sustainability work.
-To make it easier to follow these developments and help companies stay up to date, we’ve summarized the contents of the proposal in this blog post.
+The proposed changes in this EU Omnibus package are significant.
+If implemented, they would result in major changes to companies’ sustainability work.
+To make following these developments easier and for companies to stay up to date, we’ve summarized the contents of the proposal in this blog post.

 What does the Omnibus include?